 … If some of it was stolen or lost in a fire, do you tithe on the original harvest, or on what’s left . . . if anything?

-See the trouble you run into?
+Can you see some of the trouble we’ve run into?
 We’ve just made a very ambiguous single tithing system ten times worse.
 Let’s go back to our business illustration.
 After our business partners have withdrawn the first 10%, and have decided to then withdrawal another 10%; is the second 10% debited off the original value of their increase, or do they debit 10% off the already decreased value (80%)?
-If we truly believe that there were three tithes, then this opens up Pandora’s box and a plethora of additional complexities arise, which are not even remotely addressed in the bible.
+If we truly believe that they gave 23-30%, then this opens up Pandora’s box and a plethora of additional complexities arise, which are not even remotely addressed in the bible.
 Something just doesn’t fit when this multifarious task is extremely disproportionate to the minute amount of details given.

 One Tithe was Sufficient Enough

 I read a book titled, “Eating Sacred Cows” written by Graeme Carle.
 In this book the author explains through the census records in the bible that the Levites consisted 7% (some argue less than 4%) of the total population of Israel.
+How can 7% of the population receive more than 10% of the food?
 Because of this numerical imbalance, the Levites would have had 3x-4x more food than they needed if there were multiple tithes.
-We can take the number of Levites and compare with the rest of Israelite population, and KNOW that one tithe alone should have been sufficient; this is without mentioning firstfruits, offerings, spoils of war, and increase in animals that were born under Levitical possession.
+We can take the number of Levites and compare with the rest of Israelite population, and KNOW that one tithe alone should have been sufficient; this is without mentioning firstfruits, offerings, spoils of war, and also the increase in animals that were born under Levitical possession.

 One Tithe was Spread Throughout the Year

 A possible explaination of why there is so much confusion about multiple tithes is that some have not taken into account that there were multiple harvests throughout the year, resulting in multiple occasions of tithing.
-If any of us were farmers, we would understand that figs, barley, wheat, olives, and various other agriculture were not harvested at the exact same time in the year.
-I found a Jewish calendar that has the times of year that different produce was harvested. here is a summary
+Because most of us are not farmers, we don’t know that figs, barley, wheat, olives, and various other agriculture were not harvested at the exact same time in the year.
+I found a Jewish calendar that has the times of year that different produce was harvested.
+Here is a summary

 - Barley Harvested in 1st & 2nd Months